pellcorp/creality-wiki/docs/rpi.md

 Support for grumpyscreen will be provided for BTT DSI screens but you need to setup the screen to be correctly configured.

+!!! warning

+    It seems like maybe I have broken the RPI GrumpyScreen build, touch does not seem to be working anymore, I am unsure what I have done to cause this issue, it could also be a problem with my DSI screen too of course.

 <https://github.com/bigtreetech/TFT43-DIP>

 By default when grumpyscreen starts its probably going to look like: